MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 The distinction between open-mid /e/ and /o/ and their close-mid counterparts /ɛ/ and /ɔ/ is neutralized in unstressed syllables, where they are in complementary distribution.

-- Unstressed /e ~ ɛ/ is pronounced as \[e\] in open syllables and before coda /j/, but not after /j/.
-It is pronounced as \[ɛ\] after /j/ as well as in all other closed syllables.
+- Unstressed /e ~ ɛ/ is pronounced as \[e\] in open syllables and before coda /j/, but not when adjacent to /j/.
+It is pronounced as \[ɛ\] when adjacent to /j/ as well as in all closed syllables.
 - Unstressed /o ~ ɔ/ is pronounced as \[o\] in open syllables and before coda /j/, and it is pronounced as \[ɔ\] in all other closed syllables.

 In broad transcription, /e ~ ɛ/ and /o ~ ɔ/ will respectively be written as /e/ and /o/.

 #### A.B.C.
 Diphthongs

-Every oral vowel other than /i/ and /ɛ/ can form a phonetic diphthong with \[i̯\] as its second element, resulting in \[ei̯\], \[ai̯\], \[ɔi̯\], \[oi̯\], and \[ui̯\].
+Every oral vowel other than /i/ and /ɛ/ can form a phonetic diphthong with \[i̯\] as its second element, resulting in \[ɛi̯\], \[ai̯\], \[ɔi̯\], \[oi̯\], and \[ui̯\].
 Every nasal vowel other than /ĩ/ can do the same, nasalizing \[i̯\] and resulting in \[ɛ̃ĩ̯\], \[ɐ̃ĩ̯\], \[ɔ̃ĩ̯\] and \[ʊ̃ĩ̯\].
 However, these diphthongs consistently behave as though they phonemically end in a coda consonant.
 Suffixes that change form when attaching to closed syllables treat them as closed, and they are never followed by codas, which is consistent with the fact that in all other closed syllables, codas contain only one segment.
 These phonetic diphthongs are therefore analyzed here as phonemically being sequences of a vowel plus coda /j/.
 In accordance with this analysis, they will be written in broad transcription with /j/.

 #### A.B.C.
 Romanization notes for vowels